Welcome to the OSP First Timers page.

 If days at OSP are particularly hot, it ís essential that attendees prevent against heat-related illnesses.

 In case of an emergency, contact the First Aid Tent, Information Tent or any OSP committee member for assistance.
-At night, a 2-way radio will be available at the First Aid Tent (see light-up sign).
+At any time, a 2-way radio will be available at the First Aid Tent (see light-up red cross sign at night).
 You may use it to call the first aid personnel on duty.